What Is Total NUT? How We Measure Player Production in Every MLB Game

 The result: one number that captures how much genuine star-level production the game contained.

-Every Game NUT maps to a tier.
+Every Total NUT maps to a tier.
 The thresholds were calibrated against the entire 2025 MLB season to make sure each tier feels right.

-Here's what Game NUT looks like across a range of real games β from the highest-rated games of 2025 to a typical night of baseball from Opening Week 2026.
+Here's what Total NUT looks like across a range of real games — from the highest-rated games of 2025 to a typical night of baseball from Opening Week 2026.

 See how the tiers spread out?
-Most games on a given night land somewhere in the Good to Elite range.
-Nutty games pop up a few times per week β common enough that you'll see them, rare enough that the gold badge still means something.
+Most games on a given night land in the Solid range.
+Star games happen a few times per night, and Nutty games pop up a few times per week — common enough that you'll see them, rare enough that the gold badge still means something.

-A 12-8 game isn't automatically exciting.
-If most of the runs came from errors, walks, and bloopers, the Game NUT will be modest.
-Conversely, a 2-1 game can rate surprisingly well if the winning run came off a 3-HR night and the losing pitcher threw 8 innings of 1-run ball with 11 strikeouts.
+A 12-8 game isn't automatically packed with star performances.
+If most of the runs came from errors, walks, and bloopers, the Total NUT will be modest.
+Conversely, a 2-1 game can score surprisingly high if the winning run came off a 3-HR night and the losing pitcher threw 8 innings of 1-run ball with 11 strikeouts.

-Game NUT doesn't care about drama, walkoffs, or narrative.
-It measures how much genuine player value was on display.
+Total NUT doesn't measure drama, walkoffs, or narrative.
+It measures how much genuine player value was produced.
 That's what separates it from a simple box score.

 Common Questions

-No. Game NUT only sums positive contributions, so the floor is 0.
+No. Total NUT only sums positive player contributions, so the floor is 0.
 A game with no standout performances would score near 0, not below it.

-Does a higher-scoring game always have more NUT?
+Does a higher-scoring game always have more Total NUT?

 Not necessarily.
-Game NUT rewards efficient production β home runs, high wOBA, dominant pitching β not just volume.
-A sloppy 13-10 game can rate lower than a clean 4-2 game with a great starter and a three-homer hitter.
+Total NUT rewards efficient production — home runs, high wOBA, dominant pitching — not just volume.
+A sloppy 13-10 game can score lower than a clean 4-2 game with a great starter and a three-homer hitter.

 Yes.
 Every pitcher who throws at least one inning gets scored.
 A lights-out closer who strikes out the side in the ninth adds to the total just like the starter.